 The flexibility between and within our courses is such that you can tailor them to reflect your personal interests and career plans.

-In the third year, of the MEng, you will spend a year at an approved university in the EU (outside the UK), being taught in the local language enabling you to develop your language skills, an attribute valued by many employers.
-Students have been to France, Germany, Portugal and Spain.
-However, placements in other EU countries are also possible.
+The European course allows you to spend the third year of your MEng at an approved university in the EU (outside the UK) being taught in the local language, adding international language skills to your portfolio.
+Students have been to France, Germany, Portugal and Spain, and placements in other EU countries are possible.

 UCAS code: H290

 Study abroad: Yes

 Course duration: 4 or 5 years depending on option taken.